AJMinc/AJM-App-Page/index.md

 ### Privacy Policy
 Apps created by AJM uses in-app Interstitial Ads, provided by Google AdMob service.

-Click on this link to read more about my privacy policy: <a href="https://ajminc.github.io/Privacy-Policy-Page/">Privacy Policy Link</a>
+Click on the link to read more about my privacy policy: <a href="https://ajminc.github.io/Privacy-Policy-Page/">Privacy Policy</a>